SharkyTheKing/SharkyPresence/README.md

 ## Making it show on discord
 1. Launch Discord desktop app.
 2. Make sure the Game Activity is enabled (Discord Settings -> Activity Status -> Display current activity as a status message)
-3. In the App, click the `Process` button.
+3. In the App, click the `Start` button.

 **Note:** *If you restart Discord, you may need to restart the *App.